BorisYTTsang/Boris-T-s-Makers-Code-Work-Repo/Week 03/03_design_a_single_method/README.md

 sentence_checker = user wants a program that helps them to catch grammar mistakes.
 Checks for capitalisation and correct sentence ending punctuation omissions and corrects user.

+todo_checker = user wants a program that helps them identify tasks within memos that need to be done.
+Searches for a substring "#TODO" and returns true/false.